 Poverty exists because those who are not poor have a vested interest in keeping poverty around.
 That’s a heretical proposition, reflective of Upside Down Thinking.
 Also provocative, but more than that and more likely to make us angry, defensive, and more than a tad resistant to even considering there might be something wrong with how we help others.

 While a wicked question calls for possible answers, heretical propositions challenge us to prove the heresies to be true.
 The exercise requires participants not to debate the statement or find arguments that prove the statement wrong, not to resist it, or counter with reasons why poverty still exists.
-The focus is on proving that folks like me help to perpetuate poverty.
+The focus is on proving that folks like me (perhaps you, too?) help to perpetuate poverty.

 The intent of a heretical proposition is not to demoralize ourselves or condemn our good-intentioned actions.
 Instead, the intent is to force us to consider how and why and when and where we create programs and services or other efforts that in effect help perpetuate poverty societally.
 The idea is that by working together to prove the heretical proposition to be true we uncover “truths” or “circumstances” or “values” or “practice” and so on that work against ending poverty in our community.